 We’ll break that down first and from there explain the “happy star”.

-- Using your hands, tuck your knees to your chest, leaving heels resting on the ground.
+Using your hands, with your knees bents and tucked into your chest, leave your heels resting on the ground.

-- At end of extension, return to tucked, balanced position on tailbone.
+At the end of the extension, return to tucked, balanced position on the tailbone.

 After a few reps like that:

-- See if you can repeat same extension to tuck, WITHOUT putting the hands on the legs for support.
+See if you can repeat the same extension to tuck, WITHOUT putting the hands on the legs for support.

 After a few reps like that: